This was called

 The Forest Inn located in Bartlett

 Village on the corner of Forest Ave and Rte 302..
-This one should be an easy one for someone out there to
+In 1890 Frank George

 The